Updated June 2026 · ClinicalTrials.gov

 University Health Network, Toronto is a non-industry sponsor (academic medical center, hospital, foundation, or research network).
 Non-industry sponsors often investigate novel approaches, rare conditions, and behavioral or surgical interventions that commercial sponsors may not prioritize.

-University Health Network, Toronto's research footprint spans Breast Cancer (2 trials), Lymphoma (2), and Cancer (1) as the top three conditions.
+University Health Network, Toronto's research footprint spans Epilepsy (2 trials), hereditary-cancer-syndrome (1), and Prostate Cancer (1) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

 Trials by University Health Network, Toronto